nishthadahiyaa/Chatbot/README.md

   1. LangChain framework: for user query synthesis and reply generation
   2. Flask: for web gui
   3. GPT-3.5: for language understanding
-  4. Linkedin blogpost: for current information retrieval; [Link](https://www.linkedin.com/pulse/insights-post-pandemic-economy-our-2024-global-market-rob-sharps-jcnmc)

 <br>

-### **Steps to run:**

-1. Download this github repository
-2. Create a virtual environment

-     `python -m venv venv`
-3. Activate the virtual environment

-    `source venv/bin/activate` or `venv/bin/activate` [for Windows]

-4. Install the requirements

-   `pip install -r requirements.txt`

-5. Add your OpenAI API key in a .env file
-6. On the terminal run the command below

-     `python app.py`

-7. App should not be running on localhost default port

 <br>